andrasq/node-qbuffer/Readme.md

 QBuffer
 =======

-fast binary stream buffer, to be able to merge and re-split chunked binary data
+fast binary stream buffer, to be able to coalesce then re-split chunked binary data

+WORK IN PROGRESS

 ### new QBuffer( opts )